 Bhutan Government Tourist Packages for Foreign Nationals

 As an Indian Citizen, I was able to do Bhutan on a budget.
-However, if you are not a citizen of India, Bangladesh or Maldives, you will have to avail of a Government Prescribed Package for your visit to Bhutan.
+However, if you are not a citizen of India, Bangladesh or Maldives, you will have to avail of a Government Prescribed Package (called the minimum daily package) for your visit to Bhutan.
 These are at a fixed price of USD 250 per day.
 The price includes your 3-start stay, meals, driver and a guide per day.
 There are no discounts on this rate and if a tour operator does attempt to give you one, his license is forfeited.
 You should check out the country deals that Bhutan announces every year on their website.
 These give you a discounted rate.
 This year, it is Australia.

 As a foreign national (citizen of countries other than the ones mentioned above), it is mandatory for you to have a guide with you all the time.
-In case of Indians, this is not a norm.
+In the case of Indians, this is not the norm.
 Please be aware of this for when I attempted booking a package for Bhutan, some of the tour operators insisted that as an Indian, we too have to follow this norm and have a guide with us all the time.
 However, with my recent visit, the only places that I found you need a guide are at the Dzongs.
 For these places, you will find a guide included in the ticket that you purchase at the counter.

 They say barring July and August, all months of the year are great for Bhutan.
 Each season offers a different beauty of Bhutan.
 Spring Time in April and May will have Bhutan greet you with a valley of flowers.
 The temperature drops to around 10 C or lower in Thimphu and Paro while places like Gangtey Valley will be around 1 C. September and October is again mild weather like Spring.
 Winters can get a little harsh but are pleasing.
 You will also, get to see the rare Black-Necked Cranes if you go in December.
 January is when the temperature hits the lowest.
 Me?
 I loved Spring with its gorgeous Rhododendron blooms.